-- (b) The supply of a Footprint on the Exchange for the installation of ancillary backhaul equipment such as an external satellite dish.
-This element of the UCLL and UCLF Co-location Service is optional and may not be available at every Exchange. - (c) Connection of the Access Seeker Equipment in the Exchange to a Handover Distribution Point (HDP) on Chorus' MDF using an Intra-Exchange Tie Cable. - (d) Connection of the Access Seeker Equipment in the Exchange using a UCLL and UCLF Co-location Backhaul Tie Cable to either a network fibre cable for backhaul, or (if installed) ancillary backhaul equipment within a Footprint on the Exchange. - (e) The Chorus Build, which may be necessary before the Access Seeker Equipment can be installed. - (f) The supply of Building Services so that the Access Seeker Equipment can be operated. - (g) Controlled access for accredited representatives of the Access Seeker to maintain and operate the Access Seeker Equipment. - 6.2.2 On or before the relevant Operational Date for each Access Seeker Build, the Access Seeker will be responsible for having its tie cables (both Intra-Exchange Tie Cables and UCLL and UCLF Co-location Backhaul Tie Cables) correctly terminated at the Access Seeker Equipment within its Footprint. - 6.2.3 On an ongoing basis after the relevant Operational Date: - (a) the Access Seeker will be fully responsible for maintaining and fixing faults in the Access Seeker Equipment within its Footprint; and - (b) the Access Seeker will be fully responsible for maintaining and fixing faults in the Access Seeker Equipment outside its Footprint, but must pay for a Chorus representative to undertake this work on its behalf. - 6.2.4 The UCLL and UCLF Co-location Service may be supplied in either of two ways: - (a) co-mingled Footprints: the Access Seeker's Footprints are intermixed directly with those of Other Service Providers within a shared row and may also be inter-mixed with Chorus racks or cabinets; and - (b) co-mingled rows: the Access Seeker is allocated an entire row of Footprints. - 6.2.5 How the UCLL and UCLF Co-location Service is supplied depends on space restrictions within the relevant Exchange.
+- (ii) the UCLF Co-location Service includes access to, and the use of space in, on, or around the Exchange for the purpose of installing and maintaining the Access Seeker Equipment.
+The Access Seeker's right to access some parts of the Access Seeker Equipment is limited to escorted access for the purpose of inspection. - (b) The supply of a Footprint on the Exchange for the installation of ancillary backhaul equipment such as an external satellite dish.
+This element of the UCLF Co-location Service is optional and may not be available at every Exchange. - (c) Connection of the Access Seeker Equipment in the Exchange to a Handover Distribution Point (HDP) on Chorus' MDF using an Intra-Exchange Tie Cable. - (d) Connection of the Access Seeker Equipment in the Exchange using a UCLF Co-location Backhaul Tie Cable to either a network fibre cable for backhaul, or (if installed) ancillary backhaul equipment within a Footprint on the Exchange. - (e) The Chorus Build, which may be necessary before the Access Seeker Equipment can be installed. - (f) The supply of Building Services so that the Access Seeker Equipment can be operated. - (g) Controlled access for accredited representatives of the Access Seeker to maintain and operate the Access Seeker Equipment. - 6.2.2 On or before the relevant Operational Date for each Access Seeker Build, the Access Seeker will be responsible for having its tie cables (both Intra-Exchange Tie Cables and UCLF Co-location Backhaul Tie Cables) correctly terminated at the Access Seeker Equipment within its Footprint. - 6.2.3 On an ongoing basis after the relevant Operational Date: - (a) the Access Seeker will be fully responsible for maintaining and fixing faults in the Access Seeker Equipment within its Footprint; and - (b) the Access Seeker will be fully responsible for maintaining and fixing faults in the Access Seeker Equipment outside its Footprint, but must pay for a Chorus representative to undertake this work on its behalf. - 6.2.4 The UCLF Co-location Service may be supplied in either of two ways: - (a) co-mingled Footprints: the Access Seeker's Footprints are intermixed directly with those of Other Service Providers within a shared row and may also be inter-mixed with Chorus racks or cabinets; and

+- (b) co-mingled rows: the Access Seeker is allocated an entire row of Footprints. - 6.2.5 How the UCLF Co-location Service is supplied depends on space restrictions within the relevant Exchange.